0727ha/introduceUpgrade/README.md

 # introduceUpgrade
-This is my introduce page
+This is my self-introduction page